 If the student decides to suspend their studies

 If altering the study conditions is not reasonably possible, or would not avoid any identified risks, the student may temporarily suspend their studies.
+Additional guidance is available:

 The University will make every effort to ensure they are able to complete their programme of study.